 The City of Alexandria, LA (ATRANS) operates its programs and services without regard to of race, color, or national origin in accordance with Title VI of the Civil Rights Act.
-Any person believing that an unjust or any unlawful discriminatory practice under Title VI may file a complaint with the City of Alexandria, LA.
+Any person who believes that he or she has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with the City of Alexandria, LA.

-For more information on the City of Alexandria, LA civil rights program, and the procedures to file a complaint, contact 318-441-6087 (TTY 318-441-6093), email susan.broussard@cityofalex.om, or visit our administrative office at 2021 Industrial Pak Road, Alexandria, LA 71303.
+For more information on the City of Alexandria, LA civil rights program, and the procedures to file a complaint, contact 318-441-6087 (TTY 318-441-6093), email Charles.Johnson@cityofalex.om, or visit our administrative office at 2021 Industrial Pak Road, Alexandria, LA 71303.
 For more information, visit www.cityofalexandriala.com.

-Individuals who believe that an unjust of the benefits of, excluded from participation in, or subject to discrimination on the ground of race, color, or national origin can file an administrative complaint with City of Alexandria, LA under Title VI of the Civil Right Act of 1964, and send to the above address.
+Individuals who believe they have been denied the benefits of, excluded from participation in, or subject to discrimination on the ground of race, color, or national origin can file an administrative complaint with City of Alexandria, LA under Title VI of the Civil Right Act of 1964, and send to the above address.
 If desired, individuals may file a complaint by completing the attached Title VI complaint form or a copy of the form available on-line at www: cityofalexandriala.com.
 Complaints would be signed and include contact information.
 A complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention, Title VI Program, Coordinator, East Building 5th Floor, and TCR 1200 New Jersey Ave., SE, Washington DC 20590.